BitElectronics/Betino/AvoidanceRobot/README.md

+#Avoidane robot
-#avoidane robot with one ultrasonic sensor.
+with one ultrasonic sensor.